A6: Other Campus-Wide Committees

 the Health Professions Advisor (who will serve as chairperson),

-and eight to twelve faculty members appointed by the Provost from
+and eight to twelve faculty members appointed by the chair in consultation with the dean from

 departments that teach courses commonly required or recommended